JKleine/Resume-and-Portfolio/README.md

 Computer Scientist

 ## Summary
 I'm interested in finding work, and participating in projects that are of interest to me.
-I'm interested in Machine Learning, particularly Image Classification, and High Performance Computing.
+My interests include Machine Learning, particularly Image Classification, as well as High Performance Computing.

 ## Skills
 - Programming Languages: Python, Java, JavaScript, HTML, CSS